mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/artistic_color_selector.rst

 .. figure:: /images/dockers/Krita_Artistic_Color_Selector_Docker.png

-  Artistic color selector with a gamut mask
+  Artistic color selector with a gamut mask.

 Select hue and saturation on the wheel (5) and value on the value scale (4). |mouseleft| changes foreground color (6). |mouseright| changes background color (7).